jaluoma/pruju-ai/README.md

 - _New features_: Alternative assistance modes (e.g., simple Q&A, prepping for exam, reflective discussions), a user interface for no-code chatbot customization à la OpenAI's GPT Builder.
 - _Technical improvements_: The app has not been tested or optimized for large use volumes.
 - _Support for alternative LLMs_: The app was originally designed to run with OpenAI's ChatGPT, but because the app uses lanchain to make the API calls, it can be integrated with many other LLMs with relative ease.
+- _Integration with Moodle and other platforms_: The Moodle integration is not currently continuous but can be made continuous with relative ease.

 # Acknowledgements